PGy2 PROGRAM

 Teaching Experience

-The resident will serve as a preceptor for PharmD students through the layered learning model, assist in facilitating team based learning and presenting didactic lectures at The Ohio State University College of Pharmacy, provide education to other healthcare professionals, and participate in other teaching activities.
+The resident will serve as a preceptor for PharmD students and PGY1 residents through the layered learning model, assist in facilitating team based learning and presenting didactic lectures at The Ohio State University College of Pharmacy, provide education to other healthcare professionals, and participate in other teaching activities.
 The resident will have the option to participate in the teaching certificate program in collaboration with the College of Pharmacy.

 Key Preceptors

-Natalie Nielsen, PharmD, BCACP,
+Natalie Nielsen, PharmD, BCACP, AAHIVP

 View Profile

-Jessica Smith, PharmD, MBA, BCIDP
+Jessica Leininger, PharmD, MBA, BCIDP

 View Profile